 The Christian persecution complex is one of the great marvels of American society.
 It truly is amazing.
 Read more

 As I mentioned in last week’s post, I’ve been wrapping up another book, and this week I finally finished it!
 I read Kenneth Miller’s Only A Theory: Evolution and the Battle for America’s Soul, which arose from the 2006 court case Selman v.
 Cobb County School District.

 This dispute began innocently, with textbook publisher Prentice Hall and a run-of-the-mill biology textbook.
 Frustratingly, but not surprisingly, the religious climate in Georgia at the time made teaching honest biology harder than it should be.
 The Cobb County School District included with every biology textbook a sticker: Read more

 But if you want the more detailed response, stay tuned.
 Read more

-It seems that as atheists, there are a lot of arguments brought against us that people think we haven’t heard before.
+It seems that there are a lot of arguments brought against us atheists that people think we haven’t heard before.
 After my apologetics teacher said a number of these in class over the past week, including the watchmaker analogy, I realized that there are a lot of things that atheists have to hear all the time.
 Most of them haven’t been said to me, but I see them thrown around all the time.
-Thank you to my fiance and to some of my Twitter followers for helping me think of ideas!
+Thank you to my fiancé and to some of my Twitter followers for helping me think of ideas!
 In no particular order, here are 34 things that atheists are tired of hearing: Read more